elixir-tools/elixir-tools.dev/_pages/docs/next-ls/editors.md

 args = ["127.0.0.1", "9000"]
 ```

-### Enabling completions
+### Initialization Options

-Completions need to be enabled explicitely in the Language Server configuration by passing intialization options under the `config` key.
+Initialization options are configured with the `config` key.

 ```toml
 [language-server.nextls]